TobiTenno/express-api-template-oauth2/.github/template-cleanup/README.md

 ## Installation

-1. Click the "Use this template" button on the root page of the repository
-1. Replace all instances of `'express-template'` with your app name.
-This includes `package.json`, various debugger configurations, and the MongoDB store.
 1. Install dependencies with `npm install`.
 1. Set a SECRET_KEY in the environment (`.env` file or process manager of your choice).
 1. Run the API server with `npm start`.
 If you want your code to be reloaded on